-Title, theme, and objective of new or revised course(s) being prepared: How does it fit into the college, department, and/or core curriculum?
+For Individual Projects: Title, theme, and objective of new or revised course(s) being prepared: How does it fit into the college, department, and/or core curriculum?
 Workshop or conference: theme or objective; major speakers; place and length of time; how it will strengthen teaching.
 Description of new developments to be studied and of the significance of such developments; account of the significance of studying another discipline to improvement and strengthening of teaching in one's own discipline.

-How will the activity improve teaching?
+- For Group Projects: How will the activity improve teaching?
 What is the theme and objective?
 Why is it needed?
 To what audience is the activity being directed?
 How does the activity fit into the discipline(s) involved?

 5. Additional information:

 • If applicable, brochures or other information concerning the conference, workshop, or program for

 which funding is being requested should be submitted.